 The Manifest must accompany the waste wherever it travels.
 Each individual handler of the waste must sign the Manifest and keep one copy.
-When the waste reaches its destination, the owner of that facility returns a copy of the Manifest to you to confirm that the waste arrived.
-If the waste does not arrive as scheduled, you should try to find out what hapgened.
+When the waste reaches its destination, the owner of that facility returns a copy of the Manifest to you to confirm that the waste arrive as scheduled, you should try to find out what hapgened.
 If you are unable to determine what went wrong, notify EPA or your state agency so that they can investigate and take appropriate action.
 You must keep copies of the Manifest for three years after shipment.
 Remember, it is your waste and you remain responsible for it.